 Property Assessed Clean Energy (PACE)

 Property Assessed Clean Energy (PACE) for commercial buildings is a new mechanism to finance energy improvements, such as energy-efficiency projects, renewables, and gas line extensions, on commercial and industrial properties in Massachusetts.
 To finance improvements, a property owner agrees to a betterment assessment and lien on their property, which repays the financing.
 This approach enables owners to undertake more comprehensive energy upgrades with longer payback periods of up to 20 years.
-At property sale, the lien stays with the property and is transferred to subsequent property owners.
+At property sale, the assessment stays with the property and is transferred to subsequent property owners.

 PACE in Massachusetts

 Commercial Property Assessed Clean Energy was passed as part of the energy legislation signed by Governor Baker in August 2016.
 MassDevelopment and the Massachusetts Department of Energy Resources (DOER) will administer the PACE program.
-PACE program guidelines are currently in development and financing is expected to be available in 2019.
+PACE program guidelines are currently in development and financing is expected to be available in Summer 2020.

 PACE Process and Eligibility